-As at October 31, 2020, RWA of the Issuer amounted to C\$546,242 million, C\$70,047 million of which was for operational risk (compared to C\$448,821 million for credit risk and C\$27,374 million for market risk).
+As at October 31, 2020, the Issuer's total risk-weighted assets (RWA) amounted to C\$546,242 million, C\$70,047 million of which was for operational risk (compared to C\$448,821 million for credit risk and C\$27,374 million for market risk).
+As at April 30, 2021, the Issuer's RWA amounted to C\$555,607 million, C\$72,133 of which was for operational risk (compared to C\$452,857 for credit risk and C\$30,617 for market risk).

 The Issuer's operations expose it to many different operational risks, which may adversely affect its businesses and financial results.
-In addition to cybersecurity, data management and privacy, and third party risk, which are discussed above in "1.
+In addition to cybersecurity, data management and privacy, and third party risk, which are also discussed above in "1.
 Top and emerging risks", the Issuer's results could also be adversely affected by risks associated with money laundering and terrorist financing and business continuity.